Save Childhood Movement: People across the globe, uniting to protect young children and their future

 Diahann Hughes Hawkins – Director Membership Development

 Diahann Hughes-Hawkins has lived in the UK for over twenty years, and became particularly interested in early learning and education through having her two children.
 Whilst her educational background is in International Studies and Economics (BA Hons) in the US, she has spent many years since in project management and marketing positions, including being Founding Director of a trust focused on the relevance of indigenous learning perspectives to sustainable futures.

 In 2012 she was faced with the dilemma of being unhappy with the choice of local primary schools for her young children and launched a local free school campaign Wye Nature, that ultimately led to a merger with local primary school at the foot of the Black Mountains with a similar ethos.
 She is now Chair of Governors for the school and has been actively involved with marketing & setting up the preschool the past few years, helping to replenish diminishing numbers in this idyllic rural school.
 Diahann is passionate about the need for true parental choice in education, and discovering solutions to bring international knowledge and expertise to current UK policymaking.

 Dr David Whitebread – Head of Research

-Our Director of Research, Dr David Whitebread is a globally recognised developmental cognitive psychologist and early years specialist who is currently leading the development of the the new PEDaL (Play in Education, Development & Learning) research centre within the Faculty of Education, University of Cambridge.
+Our Head of Research, Dr David Whitebread, is a globally recognised developmental cognitive psychologist and early years specialist who is currently leading the development of the the new PEDaL (Play in Education, Development & Learning) research centre within the Faculty of Education, University of Cambridge.
 Before joining the Faculty he taught mostly in the early years in Primary schools, mainly in Leicestershire, for 12 years.